D-Kay6/Infuse-TS/docs/type-aliases/DependencyItem.md

 `Type`

-The type of the dependency item.
+The type to find the dependency form for.